Aikku93/ulc-codec/README.md

 This will take ```Input.ulc``` and output ```Output.raw```.

 ## Possible issues
+* Quantizer band selection is very ad-hoc and completely breaks down sometimes
+* Aside from a somewhat arbitrary high-frequency boost in the frequency selection criteria, there is no psychoacoustic optimizations, which might be resulting in lower quality for a given rate
 * Syntax is flexible enough to cause buffer overflows
 * No block synchronization (if an encoded file is damaged, there is no way to detect where the next block lies)